donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 WiFiManager is available here and has great examples: https://github.com/zhouhan0126/WIFIMANAGER-ESP32
 *I had to make a mod to get it to compile in Arduino on an ESP32 board.
 The mod was to change all instances of HTTP_HEAD[] to HTTP_HEAD_HTML[] in both the WifiManager.cpp and WiFiManager.h files.
 It was fine in Platform IO without any modifications.*

-Step 2)  Connect to the network and send the url.
+Step 2)  Connect to the network and send the api request in a url.
 * Connecting to the network is just these two lines in the setup() code:
 ```
   WiFiManager wifiManager;
   wifiManager.autoConnect("AutoConnectAP");
 ```

-* Sending the data is trickier - the arduino WiFiClient reference above does a good job.
+* Sending the url is trickier - the arduino WiFiClient reference above does a good job.
 I used the example from Benoit Blanchon at arduinojason.org.
-This web site makes JASON parsing very easy and I'll get to that later.
-The code to send the data is like this:

-- initialize the client and assign a port in after the include statements and before the setup() code
+- initialize the client before the setup() code
 ```
   WiFiClent client;
   const int httpPort = 80;
   char *servername = "api.openweathermap.org";
 ```
-- after your code to connect to the network, connect either in setup() or loop():
+- after the code to connect to the network, connect either in setup() or loop():
 ```
+  client.connect(servername, httpPort);
-    client.connect(servername, httpPort);   //In the actual code there is some error checking, but basically this line connects you to api.openweathermap.org
+  //In the actual code there is some error checking, but basically this line connects you to api.openweathermap.org
 ```
 - use client.print to send the request as follows:
 ```